scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

  # two points

  pefc=sg.lfilter(np.array([1.0]),pefa,pefb)[:2]
  print "pefc=",pefc

 The code does indeed compute pefc= [ 1.00 -1.05], matching the paper.

-The steps to initialize python, compute a synthetic, estimate prediction filters (pef's) have been computed (at least for one frequency).
-The next step is to fit the data with a linear combination of 1/pefa and 1/pefc.
+The steps to initialize Python, compute a synthetic, estimate prediction filters (pef's) have been completed (at least for one frequency).
+The next step is to fit the data with a linear combination of "patterns" defined by pefa and pefb.
 The paper observes "The structure of [pef]a implies that the noise event does not change from one trace to the next in the bandwidth.
 Its pattern is therefore the N-dimensional vector (1, ..., 1).
 The structure of [pef]c implies that the pattern of the signal event ... displays ... an amplitude that increases by 1.05 from trace to trace.
 The N-dimensional vector that characterizes this pattern is [1, 1.05 ,..., 1.05**(N–1)].
 At this stage the input gather d can be seen as a linear combination of the two patterns.
 The coefficients of this linear combination, the waveforms of the two events, can be easily found using the least squares method."
-The "pattern" can be computed using the recursive filter option in scipy.lfilter.
-The series computed by recursive filtering will be zeroed (other than the initial 1) when the prediction error filter is applied.
+The word "pattern" is enclosed in quotes because I have not seen it used in techical literature and Spitz does not provide a definition.
+The recursive filter option in scipy.lfilter when applied to an impulse reproduces these example "patterns" and I assume it is the method used by Spitz.
+Recursve filtering will produce a series that will be zeroed (other than the initial 1) when the prediction error filter is applied.
 The code to compute these "patterns" and the coefficients is:

 .. code-block:: python